planetceres/q/Readme.md

-##Q - the most interesting bot in the world
+##Q - The most interesting bot in the world
 Q is a text-based virtual personality that provides relevant and interesting content through a natural language interface.
 In other words, Q is your know-it-all friend in the cloud.

 Unlike Siri or Alexa which are voice-controlled, you interact with Q through the text messenger of your choice.